-The Build Back Better Act is in limbo in the U.S. House, with Democratic leaders delaying a vote on the bill on Friday, casting doubt over the fate of provisions added back into the plan that would curb prescription drug costs.
+[Update: the Build Back Better Act passed the House on Nov.
+19 by a vote of 220-213 and moved to the Senate.]
+The Democrats’ budget reconciliation bill is in limbo, with House party leaders delaying a vote on the bill on Friday, casting doubt over the fate of provisions added back into the plan that would curb prescription drug costs.
 In a dramatic late-night decision, Speaker Pelosi allowed a vote on the bipartisan infrastructure bill, which passed the House by 228-206, then agreed to wait on a vote on the larger Build Back Better Act, a reconciliation bill, because some Democrats insisted on getting a new budget score for the bill before they would consider voting in favor.
-[Update: the bill passed the House on Nov.
-19 by a vote of 220-213 and now moves to the Senate.]

 Budget Committee Chair John Yarmuth of Kentucky disclosed on Thursday that he purchased between $2,000 and $30,000 of stock in multinational pharma company Bristol Myers Squibb (BMS), among other stock moves in September.
 The drugmaker is the top manufacturer of the most commonly prescribed Medicare treatments, according to PharmaNewsIntelligence, with several BMS drugs in the top 10 most-prescribed of all time, including Orencia, which in 2019 received $920 million in Medicare purchases.
 Since 2019, BMS has sold the cancer treatment Revlimid, which costs Medicare and patients over $4.7 billion a year.